lihjacky/CPPASG/README.md

 # CPPASG
-Source code, animations and simulation results in paper: Fast Blockchain-based Energy Trading Scheme in Smart Grid with Conditional Privacy-Preserving Authentication.
+Source code, animations and simulation results in paper: Blockchain-based Energy Trading in Smart Grids with Conditional Privacy-Preserving Authentication.

 NTOE THAT: We only provide simulation results and animation this time, the source code will be available after the paper being published.